 Concrete hippos and dinosaurs traverse the urban landscape in Glenrothes; cup and ring marks lie mute on Binn Hill whilst a green witch’s shop sits on the high street of Aberdour to deliver up soothing potions to the contemporary unwell.
 A secret bunker channels cold war paranoia and the devil is reputedly buried on Kirkcaldy beach, interred by the occult energies of the dark magus Michael Scot.

 These are just a few random scatterings from this space of possibilities.
-‘A beggar’s mantle fringed with gold’… a palimpest of histories and vibrations.
+‘A beggar’s mantle fringed with gold’… a palimpsest of histories and vibrations.
 A site for exploration.

 Inspiration from the patron saints and goddesses:

-Patrick Geddes, Henry Thoreau, John Cage, Rebecca Solnit, Walter Benjamin, Georges Perec, Julian Cope, Guy Debord, Bill Drummond, Giles Deleuze, Joseph Beuys, Alan Moore, Sophie Calle, Victor Branford, Colin Ward, Patti Smith, Franz Kafka, Robert Walser, Cornelius Cardew, Kenneth White, Gary Snyder, John Burnside, Don Paterson, Alan Warner, Italo Calvino, John Rebus, J.G.
-Ballard, Mark E. Smith, Lao Tzu, Paul Auster, Kathleen Jamie, Albert Camus, Werner Herzog, Lewis Mumford, Peter Kropotkin, Keith Jenkins, Yi-Fu Tuan, Richard Rorty, Laurie Anderson, Joe Sacco, Michel de Certeau, Morton Feldman, Eliane Radigue, La Monte Young, Jean Claude Eloy, Tom Verlaine, Samuel Beckett, Phillipe Petit, Marjane Satrapi, Jah Wobble, Ralph Rumney, George Wyllie, Marcel Duchamp, Kurt Schwitters, Iain Sinclair, Nick Papadimitriou and John Rodgers, Rainer Maria Rilke, Wim Wenders, Bela Tarr, Andrei Tarkovsky….
+Patrick Geddes, Henry Thoreau, John Cage, Rebecca Solnit, Walter Benjamin, Georges Perec, Julian Cope, Guy Debord, Bill Drummond, Giles Deleuze, Joseph Beuys, Alan Moore, Sophie Calle, Victor Branford, Colin Ward, Patti Smith, Franz Kafka, Herman Melville, Robert Walser, Cornelius Cardew, Kenneth White, Gary Snyder, John Burnside, Don Paterson, Alan Warner, Italo Calvino, John Rebus, J.G.
+Ballard, Mark E. Smith, Lao Tzu, Paul Auster, Kathleen Jamie, Albert Camus, Werner Herzog, Lewis Mumford, Peter Kropotkin, Keith Jenkins, Yi-Fu Tuan, Richard Rorty, Laurie Anderson, Joe Sacco, Michel de Certeau, Morton Feldman, Eliane Radigue, La Monte Young, Jean-Claude Eloy, Tom Verlaine, Samuel Beckett, Phillipe Petit, Marjane Satrapi, Jah Wobble, Ralph Rumney, George Wyllie, Marcel Duchamp, Kurt Schwitters, Iain Sinclair, Nick Papadimitriou and John Rodgers, Rainer Maria Rilke, Wim Wenders, Bela Tarr, Andrei Tarkovsky….